 Smell: Lively nose!
 Vanilla Cream, Malt, Buttery Pastry, Liquorice, Pepper, Charcoal and a light blanket of Acrid Smoke.

 Taste: Vanilla, Biscuit, lots of Pepper, Caramel, Fudge… the Smoke starts softly but gradually builds to leave behind a long, smoky finish.

-Value for Money: An official bottling of Annandale’s peated single malt brand ‘Man O’ Sword’ would set you back £126 at present.
+Thoughts: An official bottling of Annandale’s peated single malt brand ‘Man O’ Sword’ would set you back £126 at present.
 This single cask from the Pot Still meanwhile, was £50.
 What else is there to say?

 For more on Annandale.

 For more on the Pot Still.